MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordList.md

 ### Returns
 |Type|Description|
 |-|-
-string|This entity's type (is set to NegativeKeywordList).
+string|This entity's type, which is *NegativeKeywordList*.

 ## <a name="getid"></a>getId
-Returns the ID that uniquely identifies this negative keyword list.
+Gets the ID that uniquely identifies this negative keyword list.

 ### Returns
 |Type|Description|